TNT226/TNT-JEFFERSON-2025/README.md

 ## Materials and components

-What is Terreneitor made of?
-Terreneitor is made of pieces and blocks from pieces and lego parts from diverse lego sets we found in our robotics laboratory, while also using "ready to go" electrical components.
+What is Kaboom made of?
+Terreneitor is made of pieces and blocks from a  aluminum alloy chassi and 3d printed parts from our 3d printer being the bambu lab p1s, while also using "ready to go" electrical components.
 We also used an Arduino board as our main controller, since this is what we learned in our school.

 |THE LEGO PIECES OUR ROBOT USES ARE:|THE ARDUINO/ELECTRICAL COMPONENTS OUR ROBOT USES ARE:|
 |-----------------------------|---------------------|